 Proposition 60 allows for the transfers of a base year value within the same county (intracounty).
 Proposition 90 allows for the transfers of a base year value from one county to another county in California (intercounty) if the county has authorized such a transfer by an ordinance.

-As of December 12, 2017, the following eleven counties in California have an ordinance enabling the intercounty base year value transfer:
+As of November 7, 2018, the following ten counties in California have an ordinance enabling the intercounty base year value transfer:

 Since the counties indicated above are subject to change, we recommend contacting the county assessor's office to which you wish to move to verify eligibility.